revaturelabs/interviewquestions/Java/Exception Handling/ExceptionHierarchy.md

 ---

-10:Explain the types of exceptions?
+10:Explain the types of RunTime exceptions?
 <details><summary><b> Show Answer</b></summary>
-Types of exceptions
+Types of RunTime exceptions
 <details><summary><b> Explanation</b></summary>

 - ArithmeticException is thrown when an exceptional condition has occurred in an arithmetic operation.